Vertical Skimo Races in the Alps

 Location: Saint Gervais, France

-One of the local Chamonix favorites, La Diagonale du Mont-Joly is a vertical kilometer from the base of the Chattrix chairlift to the top of the télésiège du l’épaule.
+One of the local Chamonix favorites, La Diagonale du Mont-Joly is a winter-time vertical kilometer which climbs from the base of the Chattrix chairlift to the top of the télésiège du l’épaule over its 4km length.
 There is also a Mini DMJ which climbs 450m+ to the halfway point of the race.

-The race starts at 6pm and there is a hot meal offered for racers and spectators after the finish of the course.
+The race starts at 18h and there is a hot meal available for racers and spectators after the finish of the course.
 The DMJ draws competitive racers, recreational skiers and athletes of all ages for a fun night of skiing under the stars.

 Race: Millet Ski Touring Courchevel